Summary and Aggregation

 Query Structure

-To use aggregation, add the summary field to any ViewConnection query:
+To use the summary feature, add the summary field to any ViewConnection query:

 {collectionName}ViewConnection(filters...) {